Emergency room physicians are working on figuring out what is optimal to offer back pain

 with Dr. Hoang's Chiropractic Clinic especially if an emergency department trip

-has not produced the pain relief you hoped.
+has not resulted in the pain relief you hoped.

 Montreal chiropractic care has figured out a well-documented